An interactive demo of a system of emergent models in a tension space

 Higher-Dimensional Examples

-The simulation presents only 1–5 models in a 2–5-dimensional tension space.
+The simulation presents only 1–5 models in a 2–5-dimensional resource space.
 Useful results are obtained in higher-dimensional spaces.

-The spaces can be composed of any kind of finite data (for example, augmented with delayed and otherwise transformed tensions), but perhaps it is most illustrative to present
+The spaces can be composed of any kind of finite data (for example, augmented with delayed, combined, and otherwise transformed resources), but perhaps it is most

-a few examples where the structure of the tension space is intuitively clear: using images as multidimensional tensions.
+illustrative to present a few examples where the structure of the resource space is intuitively clear: using images as multidimensional resources.

-Each example below is initiated with random models in the tension space that is determined by image data.
+Each example below is initiated with random models in the resource space that is determined by image data.

-The models seem to orient themselves to represent clusters in the tension space.
+The models seem to orient themselves to represent clusters in the resource space.

-An example tension (bottom right) can be reconstructed (bottom rightmost) by adding together active models.
+An example resource (bottom right) can be reconstructed (bottom rightmost) by adding together active models.

-Only a few emergent models are active for each tension sample (activity is not visualized in the animation), and different models can be shared across representations –
+Only a few emergent models are active for each resource sample (activity is not visualized in the animation), and different models can be shared across representations –

 the distributed code is sparse and different models tend to respond to different strokes.

-An example tension (bottom left) can be reconstructed (bottom right) by a linear combination of active models representing facial expressions
+An example resource (bottom left) can be reconstructed (bottom right) by a linear combination of active models representing facial expressions

 (30 almost orthogonal vectors, each 28×20=560-dimensional).

-samples.
-Tension samples consist of handwritten digits presented as 32×32=1024-dimensional vectors.
+with 8940 resource samples.
+Resource samples consist of handwritten digits presented as 32×32=1024-dimensional vectors.

 This time the coupling coefficient matrix Q has also non-diagonal elements so that the models respond also to their spatial, planar neighbours.

-In addition to non-diagonal Q here also class label information is used: there is a 10-dimensional parallel tension space indexing whether
+In addition to non-diagonal Q here also class label information is used: there is a 10-dimensional parallel resource space indexing whether

 the current sample is a number 0–9, and the models respond simultaneously to both spaces.

-Thus the models reflect also additional type information instead of only the tension space structure.
+Thus the models reflect also additional type information instead of only the resource space structure.

 The results can be used, for example, for Partial Least Squares (PLS) / Canonical Correlation Analysis (CCA) like subspace regression, in a